 11.312 Engaging Community: Models and Methods for Designers and Planners

 Reviews a range of models for engaging communities, from a client-consultant relationship to advocacy, community organizing, consensus building, capacity building, and knowledge building.
-Explores the ways these different models have been used in design and planning practice and community building.
+Considers the ways these different models can be used to strengthen democracy and advance equity in planning processes.

 This class has no prerequisites.

 11.312 will not be offered this semester.
 It will be available in the Spring semester, and will be instructed by C. McDowell.

 Lecture occurs 9:30 AM to 12:30 PM on Thursdays in 9-450A.

 This class counts for a total of 12 credits.

 You can find more information at the http://www.google.com/search?&q=MIT+%2B+11.312&btnG=Google+Search&inurl=https site or on the 11.312 Stellar site.

 © Copyright 2015 Yasyf Mohamedali